 Let’s look at english grammar c2 with verbs.

-If you would like to see more advanced grammar at the C1 level, click here for our full list.
+If you would like to see more advanced grammar at the lower C1 level, click here for our full list.

 Finally, although all the links above go to many more detailed pages about grammar and vocabulary, other examples can be found at the English Grammar Profile.